catseye/The-Dossier/article/A Basic Theory of Video Games.md

 second, before the next VBI.
 So it fails to update the screen on that VBI, but it does get it done before the *next* VBI.
 So effectively the frame rate drops to half, accounting for the choppiness.

+Are things really very different in the modern age?
+Well, yes and no.

+Yes, because the dedicated video hardware is now immensely complex and capable of doing all kinds of things completely independently of the CPU, and because games often now run under multitasking operating systems that try to fairly distribute resources like processing time (and the video display!) to multiple programs at once, and that thus require their programs to use abstractions that distance them significantly from the video hardware.

+But also no, because you don't have to look far to see many of the same ideas, just in a different guise.
+For example, in Javascript in a modern web browser you can [request an animation frame][], which is an awful lot like waiting for the VBI.

+[request an animation frame]: https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame

 Footnotes
 ---------